Historically Black Colleges & Universities (HBCU) Program

 Information Technology – Digital Transformation

-Activity Director: Maurice Tyler
+Activity Director: Tanya Jones

 Providing pervasive, seamless, and intuitive access to technology enables faculty, staff, and students to be more productive and have ready access to the information and resources required to ensure success.